w3f/polkadot-deployer/README.md

 `polkadot-deployer` allows you to create, list, update and delete Polkadot networks of nodes, which we'll call deployments from now on.
-All the interaction with the command line tool is done through the following subcommands:
+All the interaction with the command line tool is done through the following sub-commands:

 ### `create [options]`